CUBRID/cubrid-testtools/doc/rqg_guide.md

 `rqg_do_backup_db $db_name` : run `cubrid backupdb $db_name`

 ## 6.2 Test Case Specialization
-Good RQG cases mainly related to .yy and .zz files, we need to design yy and zz files covering test points.
+Good RQG cases mainly related to .yy and .zz configurstion files, we need to design yy and zz files covering test points.
 ### Configure the Data Generator
 The Data Generator is driven by a configuration file which may look as follows: